Weekends

 College and Sixth Form Weekends

-The weekend for most pupils is a time for relaxing, following interests, socialising with friends and family and catching up with academic work.
+The weekend for most pupils is a time to relax, explore interests, socialise with friends and family, and catch up on academic work.

-As a community we do our best to ensure there are opportunities for boarders to engage in simple/regular weekend activities that most pupils would have access if they were at home as well as giving them the space to make choices about how to use their time.
+As a community, we do our best to ensure there are opportunities for boarders to engage in simple/regular weekend activities that most pupils would have access to if they were at home, and to give them the space to make choices about how to use their time.

 Saturday